 - ⅛ tsp salt

-- In a small saucepan heat olive oil, add shallots and saute over medium-low heat for about 5 minutes.
+- Heat the olive oil in a small saucepan.
+Add the shallots and saute over medium-low heat for about 5 minutes

-- Add pomegranate juice, mustards, maple syrup, agave or honey, vinegar, and salt and whisk well.
+- Add the pomegranate juice, both mustards, maple syrup, agave or honey, vinegar, and salt and whisk well

-- Bring to a boil and simmer, whisking often, for 12minutes, until slightly reduced.
+- Bring to a boil, reduce the heat and simmer, whisking often, for 12 minutes, until slightly reduced

 - Category: Salad Dressing